The Complete Guide to Driving in Vanuatu

 10 Road Rules in Vanuatu You Need to Know

-While most road rules in Vanuatu are similar to other countries, especially Australia and the United Kingdom, there are a few differences that many visitors are surprised by or find different from home.
+While most road rules in Vanuatu are similar to those in other countries, especially Australia and the United Kingdom, there are a few differences that many visitors are surprised by or find different from home.

 We'll go through some of the most important road rules, which we pulled from Vanuatu's official Road Traffic Control Act Cap 29, for visitors here: